KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Installation_Guides.md

 #### 5. Using Jupyter in the browser

-Under **"https://jupyter.org/try -> JupyterLab"** you can open Jupyter in the browser, without having to install the application.
+Under **"https://jupyter.org/try &rarr; JupyterLab"** you can open Jupyter in the browser, without having to install the application.
 You can upload your Jupyter Notebooks (.ipynb files) and then view, edit and run your scripts via the browser.

 ___
 ### 1.4.
 FFMPEG